 We use a much more efficient method which will not damage your cob wall and will last hundreds of years.
 We first level the cob and add a lime, cement mortar.

 We then place a wooden wall plate on top of the mortar which we fix down using boat nails driven though the timber and into the cob.
 They cause minimal damage and will hold tight once the lime mortar has set.

 The roof is then ready to be thatched over and over for years to come, whilst protecting the cob beneath.
 Please click on the photos below to see larger versions and more detail.

-Water reed also known as Norfolk reed or continental reed is widely used across the uk.
+Water reed also known as Norfolk reed or continental reed is widely used across Cornwall and the uk.
 It is grown in marshes and lakes.

 In the past the reed was harvested using sickles or scythes, a method that can still be found today.
 A skilled reed cutter can harvest and tie between 15 and 20 bundles per hour.

 Water reed is applied in a very similar way to wheat reed,one change being that nearly all roofs being thatched in water reed will need to be completely striped back to timbers, this is because water reed is fixed to the timbers using screw fixings.

 When the water reed is added to the roof we use a drill with an extended drill bit to screw down into the timbers, the screw has two wires attached which then wrap around a steel bar on the surface of the reed and pulls the bar down tight.
 The reed is then dressed into shape.